louieortiz/louieortiz.github.io/index.md

 ---
 ---
 Data scientist, curriculum developer, and researcher.

 Experienced in data analysis, instructional design, and statistical modeling.

 Passionate about technology ethics, educational pedagogy, and understanding how innovation can foster the growth of underserved communities.

-I am seeking full-time or entry-level opportunities that can bolster these intersecting curiosities.
-Feel free reach me via [email](mailto:louieortiz@berkeley.edu) :-)
+I am seeking full-time opportunities in industry that can bolster these intersecting curiosities.
+Feel free to reach me via [email](mailto:louieortiz@berkeley.edu) :-)

 ---
 ## about me 👨🏽‍💻